Amaz (gamer)

-Jason Chan (born April 12, 1991), better known as Amaz, is a Chinese-Canadian professional video game player best known for streaming Hearthstone on Twitch.
+Jason Chan (born April 12, 1991), better known as Amaz, is a Hong Kong-Canadian professional video game player best known for streaming Hearthstone on Twitch.
 Chan now plays for NRG, having left the Hearthstone team he created, Team Archon.
 He was Team Liquid's first Hearthstone streamer as well as a commentator for the Hearthstone World Championship.

 Early life

 Chan was born in Hong Kong on April 12, 1991.
 He later moved to Vancouver with his mother when he was in fourth grade, leaving his father behind.
 There he quickly learned English in his English as a second language (ESL) classes and was introduced to computer games by his cousin.
 After playing Warcraft III and World of Warcraft, he became a self-described "Blizzard fanboy".

 During high school, Chan and his mother moved back to Hong Kong to live with his father.
 He had to attend international school due to losing most of his Chinese language knowledge during his time in Canada.
 He later attended University of Waterloo where he studied mathematics.
 In 2011, his mother died from intestinal cancer, after which he put his studies on hold to move back with his family.